ahmedhammad97/Software-Architecture-Patterns-Notes/README.md

 The architecture comes in two topologies (fashions):

-#### Mediator Topology
+### Mediator Topology

 <img src="https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/assets/sapr_0201.png" width="500px"/>

 Typically consists of:

-- Event Queue: store the events until the mediator consumes it.
+- **Event Queue**: store the events until the mediator consumes it.

-- Event Mediator (Orchestrator): receives *initial events*, then breaks them into *processing events* that can be passed accordingly each to the suitable processor.
+- **Event Mediator (Orchestrator)**: receives *initial events*, then breaks them into *processing events* that can be passed accordingly each to the suitable processor.
 This requires that the mediator knows the corresponding procedure (steps) for every initial event.
 It does not perform any business logic though.

-- Event Channels: can either be a message queue, or a message topic, that passes the messages *asynchronously* to the event processors.
+- **Event Channels**: can either be a message queue, or a message topic, that passes the messages *asynchronously* to the event processors.

-- Event Processors: a unit that contains and perform all the business logic.
+- **Event Processors**: a unit that contains and perform all the business logic.
 A processor should not rely on other processor.

-#### Broker Topology
+### Broker Topology

 <img src="https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/assets/sapr_0203.png" width="500px"/>

 It differs from the Mediator Topology in not having an orchestrator.
 It is useful when the event processing logic is fairly simple, and when there is not need for a central orchestration unit.

 Typically consists of:

-- Broker Component: contains all the event channels needed for passing events.
+- **Broker Component**: contains all the event channels needed for passing events.

-- Event Processors: same as the ones in the previous topology.
+- **Event Processors**: same as the ones in the previous topology.

 The initial event goes directly into one of the event processors, which perform a certain business logic, and then publishes a new event to the broker -that may or may not be consumed by another processor- Making space for extensions, and future features.

-#### Common Problems
+### Common Problems

 Because of the distributed nature of this architecture, it typically faces some problems like: